-The building was recently restored to the Jewish Community of Warsaw, and the Foundation for the Preservation of Jewish Heritage in Poland has taken on the restoration challenges to return the building to its pre-20th century appearance.
-After preparatory works were completed in the spring of 2009, renovations began in early July 2009.
-Throughout the summer and fall, the restoration team was successful in uncovering the foundations, dismantling the shearwall surrounding the synagogue below ground level, draining the foundation walls, installing new horizontal and vertical insulation, filling in the excavation and covering the foundations, and paving the surface of the ground with cobblestones.
-In the spring of 2010 old plaster was removed from the elevation, the original plaster was secured, the elevation was restored, a new layer of plaster was applied, and the exterior was painted.
-Restoration in the northern annex was completed in June 2010, and the rest of the project was finished in early 2011.
+When the synagogue was restored to the Jewish Community of Warsaw, the Foundation for the Preservation of Jewish Heritage in Poland took on the challenges to return the building to its pre-twentieth century appearance.
+Renovations began in 2009.
+The restoration team was successful in uncovering the foundations, dismantling the shear wall below ground level, draining the foundation walls, installing new horizontal and vertical insulation, filling in the excavation and covering the foundations, and paving the surface of the ground with cobblestones.
+In 2010 the various processes to repair the plaster were undertaken and the exterior was painted.
+Restoration was finished in early 2011.

-The structure is on one of the few surviving Renaissance synagogues in Poland and is one of the most historic and architecturally significant synagogues in the country.
-One of the main objectives for the restoration of the synagogue is to transform the structure into a modern cultural institution that will be part of an international tourist trail, the Chassidic Route, joining together an array of surviving Jewish cultural and religious monuments in Poland.
-The renovated synagogue will house the Chassidic Route cultural and information center, as well as a museum portraying the history of Jews in Zamość and surrounding areas.
-In addition to hosting educational activities and cultural events, the synagogue will be available for religious services.
+One of the main objectives was to transform the building into a modern cultural institution that is part of the Chassidic Route, an international tourist trail joining together surviving Jewish cultural and religious monuments in Poland.
+The cultural and information center for the Chassidic Route is now located in the synagogue, as well as a museum of the history of Jews in Zamość and surrounding areas.
+In addition to hosting educational activities and cultural events, the synagogue is now used for religious services.